myitsolutionspg/rooms-roomlists-migration/README.md

-# Rooms & Room Lists Migration (Exchange 2016 → Exchange Online)
+# Rooms & Room Lists Migration (Exchange 2016 to Exchange Online)

 PowerShell scripts and a runbook to help migrate **room mailboxes** and **room lists** from an on-premises **Exchange Server 2016** environment to **Exchange Online**.